OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 # Dependencies

-The following packages must be installed for this code to work correctly.
+This is very important, the following packages must be installed for this code to work correctly.

 library(lattice)